Rubber-Duck-999/Trading-Server/README.md

 I have used docker and CMake to ensure some easy build and test on another users machine.
 In case they do not have gcc/boost/cmake installed.

+As well to demonstrate the multi subscriber server/client model.

 ### Dependencies

 (Linux)